When you’ve arrived at your destination, it’s vitally important that your bicycle can remain safe and sound when left on its own.

 The first easy method is to replace a quick release bike seat clamp with a non-quick release seat clamp.
 These are available from all good bike shops and can be secured using an allen key or a nut & bolt.
 However, it’s important to note that this doesn’t make your bike seat completely safe from thieves, it just means opportunist thieves without basic tools can’t steal your saddle.

-If you want to go one step further and outwit thieves with Allen keys or multi-tools, you can also use a Torx bolt to secure your seat.
+If you want to go one step further and outwit thieves with Allen keys or multi-tools, you can also use a bicycle seat lock device like the Torx bolt to secure your seat.
 This is a star shaped fastening and will require a professional bike seat thief to be able to steal your saddle.

 But what if you want to make your bike seat as close to 100% secure as possible?